bryandong24/reu_adaptation/README.md

 python train.py --config-name=train_diffusion_unet_image_pushf_workspace
 ```

-Training runs for 3000 epochs by default.
-Good performance is typically reached by epoch 250.
+Training runs for 3000 epochs by default according to the original codebase.
+I only needed to run for 250 epochs before we started overfitting and getting worse performance.

 ### Evaluating a Checkpoint